-Non-cash interest expense for the sale of future royalties was \$2.0 million and \$1.8 million for the three months ended March 31, 2023 and 2022, respectively, an increase of \$0.2 million.
-The increase was due to an increase in the carrying value of the liability related to the sale of future royalties for seltorexant to Royalty Pharma in accordance with ASC 470, Debt.
+Non-cash interest expense for the sale of future royalties was \$2.3 million and \$2.0 million for the three months ended March 31, 2024 and 2023, respectively, an increase of \$0.3 million.
+The increase was primarily due to the amortization of non-cash interest expense for the difference between the balance of the liability related to the sale of future royalties and the estimated amount of future royalties to be received over the royalty period.